aws-samples/serverless-patterns/sns-sqs/README.md

 # Amazon SNS to Amazon SQS

-This pattern creates an SNS topic and an SQS queue.
+The SAM template deploys a SNS topic and an SQS queue.
 The SQS queue is subscribed to the SNS topic.
+SNS invokes the SQS queue when new messages are available.
+When messages are sent to the SNS topic, they are delivered as a JSON event payload to the SQS queue.

 Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/sns-sql](https://serverlessland.com/patterns/sns-sqs)